 History of The 2017 Sacagawea Dollar

-Sequoyah’s creation of the Cherokee syllabary in 1821 enabled his people to achieve near-universal literacy within years.
-This writing system helped preserve Cherokee language and culture during periods of forced displacement and assimilation in the 19th century.
-The coin’s release acknowledged this achievement as one of the rare instances in history where an individual created an original writing system.
+Sequoyah’s creation of the Cherokee syllabary in 1821 enabled near-universal literacy among the Cherokee people within just a few years.
+This writing system helped preserve Cherokee language and culture during the devastating forced displacements of the 19th century.

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)

-Is You 2017 Sacagawea Dollar Rare?
+Is Your 2017 Sacagawea Dollar Rare?

 2017-P Native American Position A Sacagawea Dollar